Kapsztajn/r2-bucket-listing/README.md

-Create nice directory listings for s3 buckets using only javascript and HTML.
+Create nice directory listings for R2 buckets using only javascript and HTML.

 The listing can be deployed on any site and can also be deployed into a bucket.

 Inspiration from http://aws.amazon.com/code/Amazon-S3/1713

+## Example

+Example usage could be found here: https://static.kamilkwiaton.com/

 ## Usage